dhh1128/codecraft.co/in-which-warnings-evolve-wings.md

 Imagine that you could address the compiler's questions (aka warnings) in powerful new ways:
 <ul>
-	<li>Yes, it's okay that I'm calling deprecated functions--but only on the old OS where I'm currently working, and only until we reach beta.</li>
+	<li>Yes, it's okay that I'm calling deprecated functions &mdash; but only on the old OS where I'm currently working, and only until we reach beta.</li>
 	<li>I'm not worried about this exception as long as I have a unit test that proves we handle it in every caller in the call graph.</li>
 	<li>Assume I know what I'm doing and build the binary anyway, because right now my goal is just to figure out what libraries I need on this new platform to make the port work.
 But don't let me accidentally check in anything that hides warnings from others.</li>
 	<li>Ignore all the reassuring answers (about warnings) that I gave you in the past; if you went back to your paranoid state, what would you ask me about?</li>